Kemi-Lawrence/vagrant-ansible/Exercise_4/Readme.md

 ### Encountered a network issue which is caused my ip address conflict and I had to change ip address and allocate different ip addresses for my master and other two slave servers.

 ## Step 2
-### vagrant up, after all my machines were successfully running, I had to vagrant ssh into my master server (vm1)
+### vagrant up, after all my machines were successfully running, I had to `vagrant ssh vm1` into my master server (vm1)
 ![vm1](images/vm1.png)